Solutions · Industry

 Technology.

-Generative AI, scoped to the industry it lands in.
+Generative AI, scoped to the industry it ships into.

-Generative AI inside the product, the codebase, and the internal tooling — built by engineers, for engineers.
+Generative AI inside the product, the codebase, and the internal tooling.
+Built by engineers, for engineers.

 Industry context